Welcome to the Moths of Caithness website

 Website: Botanical Society of Britain & Ireland: Distribution Atlas

 who have provided records over the years to make this website possible.

 Also to Roy Leverton for his advice and for providing a copy of J H

 Rosie's 1976 article.
-Thanks also go to Mark Young for his help with
+Thanks also go to Mark Young & Nigel Richards for their help with

 micro moth species and to Ian Wallace for help with caddis flies.